 Ice and water shield is another form of roofing underlayment that looks similar to felt, but offers extra protections from colder weather conditions, because of its unique blend of rubberized asphalt materials.
 The bottom side of ice and water shield is incredibly sticky, which makes it adhere closely to the roof.
 This helps contractors ensure that more leak-prone areas stay watertight, even during the worst of conditions.
 It also comes with a ripcord split release, which allows contractors to easily install the ice and water shield in the areas that are more likely to see leaks, such as valleys, roof edges, chimneys, roof to wall transitions, and skylights.
 On top of all of this, ice and water shield typically outlasts the roof itself, with a lifespan of 35+ years, so you won’t have to worry about replacing it before it’s time for a roof replacement.
 For more information on what ice and water shield is, Ask the Builder made a very helpful YouTube video, which we recommend you watch.

 As always, Slate & Slate Roofing highly recommends CertainTeed and GAF products to its customers.
-If you’re looking for a free estimate from a top Salem roofing company, look no further.
-Give us a call today at (503) 585-2338 for a quick, easy, and hassle-free quote on your roofing project.
+If you’re looking for an estimate from a top Salem roofing company, look no further.
+Give us a call today at (503) 585-2338 for a quick, easy, and hassle-quote on your roofing project.